globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Either

-The Action Provider "transfer/transfer" uses the `Globus Transfer Task API`_ to perform a transfer of data from one Globus Collection to another.
+The *Globus Transfer - Transfer Data* action provider uses the `Globus Transfer Task API`_ to perform a transfer of data from one Globus Collection to another.
 The input includes both the source and destination collection ids and file paths within the collection where the source file or folder is located and